EU imposes counter-tariffs on US products from April 1, 2025

 Thank you, Madam President.

-Let me begin by repeating my words of regret.
-Today's US tariffs are taking us in the wrong direction – for several reasons.
-Trade relations between the EU and the US are well balanced and extremely profitable for both sides.
-When it comes to steel and aluminum in particular, we share a number of challenges—such as global overcapacity caused by non-market practices.
+Let me start by repeating the words of regret.
+Today's tariffs by the United States are leading us in the wrong direction - for several reasons.
+Trade relations between the EU and the United States are well balanced and extremely profitable for both sides.
+Especially when it comes to steel and aluminum, we share some challenges - such as global overcapacity caused by non-market economy practices.
 The European Union is part of the solution, not the problem.

 I raised these points during my visit to Washington last month.
 It was clear that the European Union is not the problem, which makes today's measures all the more unjustified.
 I have advocated avoiding unnecessary burdens caused by measures and countermeasures.
 But it takes two to tango.